grycap/im/doc/source/manual.rst

    Full path to the data file.
    The default value is :file:`/etc/im/inf.dat`.

+.. confval:: DATA_DB

+   Save IM data into a MySQL DB instead of a file.
+   Using this format: 'mysql://username:password@server/db_name' The default value is None.

 .. confval:: USER_DB

    Full path to the IM user DB json file.